zxhycxq/reactjs-zh/Docs/components-and-props.md

 Don't be afraid to split components into smaller components.

-For example, consider this `Comment` component:
+例如：, consider this `Comment` component:

 ```js
 function Comment(props) {